Nowhere To Go: The Teen Takeover Dilemma

 Crackdowns and Curfews

 On July 5, in Clay County, an Instagram user (@chofetti) hosted a teen reunion at Orange Park Mall.
 This event brought hundreds of teens out of their houses.
-But eventually it was shut down by JSO; anyone under the age of 18 was forcibly removed from the premises.
+But eventually it was shut down by JSO; anyone under the age of 18 was dispersed from the premises.
 Some teens were arrested, while others ran while they waited for their parents to pick them up.
 A similar event happened on July 26 in downtown Jacksonville at Friendship Fountain.
 Unlike the Orange Park reunion, this was planned to be a “Fight Fest”, where some would come to host fights.
 This was also shut down by JSO.
 Although we cannot excuse the behavior of these teens, people must acknowledge the fact that teens need new places to go.

 “Law enforcement, however, sees these gatherings through a different lens,” Sheriff T.K.
 Waters said during a District 3 town hall meeting.
 “I’m not trying to tell people how to parent, but if your kids are out beyond curfew, they may find themselves in trouble.”